amit12195/Vision_GenAI_Transformation/README.md

 # Vision_GenAI_Transformation

-# AI-Powered Kitchen Object Detection, Segmentation & Realistic Replacement with GenAI
+# Object Detection, Segmentation & Realistic Replacement with GenAI

 ## Overview
 This project presents an end-to-end pipeline that: